ianderrington/genai/docs/Understanding/architectures/evaluating_and_comparing.md

-There are many ways that you can evaluate your model, and the manner of evaluation will depend on your use-case.
+There are many ways that you can evaluate your model, and the manner of evaluation will generally  depend on your use case.

+As a general principle in ML, it is important to have your evaluation or test ing data thoroughly separated from your training data.
+If this is not done, it may be considered an improper test because the model will have had a chance to 'learn' the answers directly, and the test may not thoroughly represent any form of generalization that the model may have achieved.
+If needed, the 'contamination' of data may be removed with [automated methods](https://lmsys.org/blog/2023-11-14-llm-decontaminator/).

 ## Metrics